Cox Laboratory of Integrative Evolutionary Biology

 Kelly Wuthrich, PhD student

 Kelly is broadly interested in evolutionary ecology, genetics, and behavior.
 She received a BS in Biological Sciences from Binghamton University where she studied water anole coloration and communication in Costa Rica.
+For her dissertation, Kelly is studying phenotypic and transcriptomic plasticity in response to rapid environmental change in a tropical ectotherm using our experimental island system in Panama.
+Read more about her research on her website.

 Collaborators